 Chinatown NYC Celebrates the Lunar New Year

-Reason #3: Usher in the Year of the Dog.
+Reason #3: Usher in the Year of the Rat.
 On Feb.
-17, 2018, The colorful, traditional Chinese New Year and Firecracker Ceremony is intended to ward off evil spirits, so stop by for good luck.
-Lion, dragon and unicorn dance troupes perform onstage in Roosevelt Park (between Grand and Hester streets) and then snake their way through Manhattan’s Chinatown, one of America’s oldest Chinese communities.
-More than 5,000 people are expected for the annual spectacle featuring elaborate floats, marching bands, lion and dragon dances, musicians and magicians, Asian acrobats and performers.
-The Lunar New Year Parade kicks off at 12 p.m. from Mott and Hester streets.
-Bring your camera down to Chinatown to say so long to the Year of the Rooster.
+9, 2020, the Lunar New Year Parade snakes their way through Manhattan’s Chinatown, one of America’s oldest Chinese communities.
+More than 500,000 people are expected for the annual spectacle featuring elaborate floats, marching bands, lion and dragon dances, musicians and magicians, Asian acrobats and performers.
+The Lunar New Year Parade kicks off at 1:00 p.m. from Mott and Canal streets.
+Bring your camera down to Chinatown to say so long to the Year of the Pig.
 Why not stay for dim sum?